erstaples/boatswain/examples/boatswain-values/deployment/.global/README.md

     LicenseKey: abc123
 ```

-Global values can be accessed via the `.Values.Global` value object.
+Global values can be accessed via the `.Values.Global` object.
 For example, in the Hydra template, we use the New Relic global property like so:

 ```yaml
 - name: NEWRELIC_LICENSE_KEY